Yan0613/nexoedge/docs/user-doc/source/immutable.rst

 Policy Management
 +++++++++++++++++

-Overall, Nexoedge provides the APIs over a REStful (i.e., web-based) interface with support of SSL/TLS to ensure data-in-transit security.
+Overall, Nexoedge provides the APIs over a RESTful (i.e., web-based) interface with support of SSL/TLS to ensure data-in-transit security.
 Inputs of the APIs are in the HTTP request headers and bodies, while the outputs are in HTTP response bodies.
 All data in the HTTP request and response bodies are encoded in JSON format.
 Authentication tokens are implemented as JSON web tokens (JWT) and utilize a secret vault for authentication credentials.